American Airlines, Southwest post deep losses and renew calls for aid

 By Tracy Rucinski and Sanjana Shivdas

-They warned, however, that passenger traffic would remain fragile until a COVID-19 vaccine was made widely available, and renewed calls for another $25 billion in government payroll support to protect jobs.
+They warned, however, that passenger traffic would remain fragile until a COVID-19 vaccine was made widely available, and renewed calls for another $25 billion in government payroll support to protect jobs as lawmakers continue to wrangle over a broader COVID-19 relief deal.

+The airlines also pushed forward with a campaign to persuade travelers that it is safe to fly.

 Southwest said it would stop blocking middle seats in December, referencing recent medical research about the coronavirus showing that the combination of air filtration on airplanes combined with face masks "make the risk of breathing COVID-19 particles on an airplane is virtually non-existent."